soovam123/MASTI_project/README.md

 └── testOPs\

 #### eval\_scripts
 * eval.py - Primary evaluation script.
 Parses the pcap and iperf-JSON outputs.
-PCAP parsing is done by the `evaluate()` and `parse_pcap_trace()` functions. `parse_pcap_trace()` tells the script which PCAPs to evaluate (hard-cded).
+PCAP parsing is done by the `evaluate()` and `parse_pcap_trace()` functions. `parse_pcap_trace()` tells the script which PCAPs to evaluate (hard-coded).
 The iperf JSON output is parsed by the `evaluate_iperf()` function which makes calls to plotting.py

 * plotting.py - Evaluates the iperf JSON output to calculate throughput and RTT.
-Also used for GUI (currently unused and not updated)
+(Also used for graph generation which is currently unused and not updated)

 #### out
 * Contains the output iperf3 JSON(s) and the PCAP files from each interface.